ghkhashayar/docs/docs/widgets/map.md

 $this->widgets[] = MapWidget::create('address', 'Address');
 ```
-Each map widget a latitude field and a longitude field.
+Each map widget has a latitude field and a longitude field.
-For above example you need two fields.
+For the above example, you need two fields.

 `address_lat` and `address_lng`.